-The FAS Classrooms Office schedules about one-third of the classrooms in the FAS room inventory.
+Following the Reading Period at each term's end, there is an Examination Period.
+No course assignments, trips, or special events should be scheduled by instructors during the Examination Period.
+Like the Reading Period, Examination Period is considered part of the term, and instructors are expected to be in residence throughout.
+At the end of the term, instructors should not leave the vicinity of Cambridge before submitting their grade sheets.
+See also Final and Midyear Examinations, pages 42-48.
+Classrooms The FAS Classrooms Office schedules about one-third of the classrooms in the FAS room inventory.
 The remainder is scheduled in the departments, centers, and houses.
 Classroom assignments for courses are coordinated by academic departments, Core Office, Centers, and the FAS Classrooms Office.
 Classroom assignments by the FAS Classrooms Office are made after considering a number of factors, including instructional requirements, enrollment history, accessibility, special circumstances, and room availability at time of assignment.
 Faculty members requesting classroom space scheduled by the FAS Classrooms Office have the opportunity to indicate their classroom needs for their courses and course-related events on forms that are distributed to each department in May (for the fall term) and October (for the spring term).
 The FAS Classrooms Office encourages instructors to include requests for course-related events-films, lectures, midterm examinations-at this time.
 If another classroom is needed for taking exams, you may request an additional room so that students can be placed reasonably far apart and have writing tablets.
 Classroom questions and requests may be emailed to the Classrooms Office at classrms@fas.
 Instructors should immediately contact their department and then notify the FAS Class-rooms Office (617-495-1541) if the meeting time and/or location of a course changes after the Course Meetings Poster has been published and the Supplement to the Courses of Instruction has been posted to the Office of the Registrar's website.

 To make audio-visual equipment or service requests, instructors should contact Media and Technology Services (see Department of Instructional Media Services on page 62).
 Courses and sections have their assigned classrooms reserved from the first day of the term through the end of the Reading Period.
 During the Examination Period, all classrooms are reserved for Final Exams.
+Classrooms are not reserved during University holidays and recesses.
 After-hour emergencies and problems with the temperature or ventilation of classrooms should be referred to the University Operations Center (617-495-5560).
 Classroom maintenance or repair requests should be referred to Harvard Yard Operations (617-495-8842).

-Course Materials/Syllabi

-It is helpful to have a complete course syllabus posted and available early in the term and preferably before the first meeting of a class so that students can make efficient use of the shopping period with minimal disruption to classes.
+Course Materials/Syllabi It is helpful to have a complete course syllabus posted and available early in the term and preferably before the first meeting of a class so that students can make efficient use of the shopping period with minimal disruption to classes.
 Syllabi can be distributed electronically to students on campus through the FAS network on a course website.
 To provide on-line access to your syllabus, please call the Faculty and Staff Support Line at (617-496-2727) and specify that you are interested in instructional support.